Fortnite: Everything you need to know about the global phenomenon

 Where you can play Fortnite

-You can play Fortnite on PS4, Xbox One ($399.00 at Amazon.com), Mac, Windows PC or iPhone ($799.99 at Cricket Wireless).
+You can play Fortnite on PS4, Xbox One, Mac, Windows PC or iPhone (£1,149.00 at Apple).
 Epic says Fortnite is also coming to Android later this summer.
 You can download Fortnite for free on all platforms, but you'll only be able to play the Battle Royale mode.
 The cooperative mode, called Save The World, costs $40 and is unavailable to mobile users.
 But even on the platforms it's available on, Save The World Players are becoming a rare breed compared to the Battle Royale crowd.

 So many in-app purchases